-Accident: Buhari’s Son Not Flown To Germany – Presidency
+Accident: Buhari’s son not flown to Germany – Presidency

+“He has undergone surgery at a clinic in Abuja.
+He is in a stable condition.

+“The President and his wife, Mrs Aisha Muhammadu Buhari are thankful to Nigerians for the good wishes and prayers for their son,” the presidential spokesman said.
+(NAN)

-The post Accident: Buhari’s Son Not Flown To Germany – Presidency appeared first on The Herald Nigeria Newspaper.
+The post Accident: Buhari’s son not flown to Germany – Presidency appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share